DP-{\lambda}CGD: Efficient Noise Correlation for Differentially Private Model Training: Noise Regeneration

 Modern private machine learning uses pseudo-random number generators (PRNGs) to generate noise.
 A PRNG has a small \emph{state} that determines its next output as well as its next state.
 The state is typically initialized to a random ``seed'' value using hardware-supported random number generation, and the whole sequence of random values is determined by the initial state.
 So-called \emph{counter-based} PRNGs have a fixed state given by a seed $s$ and take a counter $i$ as input to generate the $i$th random value (that is, it implements a hash function from counters to random values).
 PyTorch uses the counter-based {\tt Philox4x32-10} pseudorandom number generator~\cite{salmon2011parallel} on CUDA devices, which deterministically maps a 64-bit seed and a 128-bit counter to random values, enabling reproducible and scalable parallel random number generation on GPUs.

-\paragraph{Regeneration.} Previous approaches to noise correlation described in the literature required storing noise vectors generated in earlier steps, which can require substantial memory that may not be available on the GPU.
+\paragraph{Regeneration.} Previous approaches to noise correlation required storing noise vectors generated in earlier steps, which can require substantial memory that may not be available on the GPU.
 Alternatively, one can store the noise on the CPU and transfer it to the GPU, but this incurs substantial overhead.
 By storing a state of the PRNG it is possible to go back and ``replay'' any part of the pseudorandom sequence, trading the space for the time needed to regenerate randomness.
-Although such noise regeneration is not discussed in the literature to our best knowledge, the reference code of \citet{choquette2022multi} implements such ``on the fly'' noise.\footnote{\url{https://github.com/google-research/federated/blob/master/dp_matrix_factorization/matrix_factorization_query.py\#L190}} However, their implementation reconstructs the entire noise sequence from the first iteration each time, which is computationally expensive.
+This approach was believed to be impractical because previous factorizations had non-banded correlation matrices and required regenerating the entire noise sequence; see the discussion in \citet{kim2025cocoon}.
+We also note that the reference code of \citet{choquette2022multi} implements such “on-the-fly” noise.\footnote{\url{https://github.com/google-research/federated/blob/master/dp_matrix_factorization/matrix_factorization_query.py\#L190}} However, their implementation reconstructs the entire noise sequence from the first iteration at each step, which they described as computationally expensive.

 Our proposed \method, as well as Banded Inverse Matrix Factorization and Banded Inverse Square Root with small bandwidth \citep{kalinin2025back}, needs to access only a small number of the most recent noise vectors.
 This makes it efficient to regenerate noise on the fly without storing the history.
 Note that banded methods such as Banded Matrix Factorization \citep{scalingmckenna2024} and Buffered Linear Toeplitz \citep{dvijotham2024efficient, hasslefree2024} can correlate noise using a relatively small in-memory buffer; however, at each step the correlated noise depends on components originating from the very first iteration.
 Regenerating the full sequence at every step would be impractical (see Table~\ref{tab:noise_time_buffer} for the time and space requirements).